albertito/chasquid/docs/howto.md

  - Make sure they allow traffic on TCP port 25 (SMTP).
 While almost all VPS and dedicated server providers are fine, some "cloud" providers (like Google Cloud) block port 25, which is used for sending and receiving mails.
- - Once you get a server, make sure the IP address is not listed in any [blackhole lists].
+ - Once you get a server, make sure the IP addresses are not listed in any [blackhole lists].
-   There are many services to check them, for example the one from [the Anti-Abuse project].
+   There are many services to check them, for example [the Anti-Abuse project] or [multirbl.valli.org].

 Remember to update your server regularly, setting up [unattended upgrades] is highly recommended.